GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 >_Internet: This is difficult to determine because it is dependent on other agencies and Federal PKI non-federal issuers (NFI) compliance, but is limited to those agencies and business partners who use TLS certificates that validate to COMMON.
 > Intranet:  See Question #2 answer._
 4. Is PIV network logon impacted? _No_.
-5. Do I need to remove the "baked-in" version of the COMMON Root CA certificate?
+5. Do I need to remove the "baked-in" version of COMMON?
 > _No, don't remove this certificate if it's already installed._
-6. Do I need to add the COMMON Root CA certificate to the Trust Root Certification Authorities store via GPO, or should I add it to the Enterprise trust store?
+6. Do I need to add COMMON to the Trust Root Certification Authorities store via GPO, or should I add it to the Enterprise trust store?
-> _If the COMMON Root CA certificate is already installed in the Enterprise trust store, you don't need to reinstall or change its root store.
+> _If COMMON is already installed in the Enterprise trust store, you don't need to reinstall or change its root store.
 Propagate the COMMON Group Policy using either the GPO or certutil methods above._
 7. Do I need to change any trust bit for the CA certificate managed by group policy object?
 > _No, trust bits are not set by group policy objects.
 If your agency currently distributes COMMON through a group policy object and places this CA certificate into the Enterprise trust store, no change is needed.
 8. What Windows versions are affected?